timmyjose-projects/garvel/design/Scratch.md

       system to handle dependency management.
     * For each POM file, retrieve the dependencies and add them to the list.
     * Do minimal analysis on the dependency graph.
-    * Downloiad the dependencies and cache them in the .garvel/registry directory.
+    * Download the dependencies and cache them in the .garvel/registry directory.
     * This cache will be updated either when the `garvel update` command is invoked, or a dependency in the current parsed state of the `Garvel.gl` file is not found in the current cache => with the re-introduction of the `Garvel.lock` file, it's